-If after discussion with parents/carers and with their consent it is thought that additional support may be appropriate, the school will submit a 'Request for Service' form to the Locality Hub in whose area the child lives.
+If after discussion with parents/carers and with their consent it is thought that additional support may be appropriate, the school will submit a 'Request for Service' form to the Early Help and Prevention Hub.
+This may be on the back of a consultation with staff in the Early Help and Prevention Hub.

-School will hear back from the Early Help and Prevention Hub (within 48 hours - Monday to Friday) as to their decision.
+In line with local protocols, school will hear back from the Early Help and Prevention Hub (within 48 hours - Monday to Friday) as to their decision.